Aeolian Islands Sicily, Italy Travel Guide

 If your accommodation has kitchen facilities, get fresh produce and seafood from local markets.

-On Lipari and Salina, local bus services connect main small cities and beaches; employ these instead of taxis.
+On Lipari and Salina, bus services in the area connect main small cities and beaches; use these instead of taxis.

 This section covers important medical information, general safety recommendations, and emergency contacts.

-No particular shots are needed for entry on A trip to italy beyond routine vaccinations.
+No particular shots are needed for entry to Italy beyond routine vaccinations.
 Consult your doctor or a travel clinic 4-6 weeks before your trip for personalized advice.

 The Mediterranean sun can be powerful.
 High temperatures and physical activity elevate dehydration risk.
 Mosquitoes appear, especially during evenings.
 Jellyfish stings occur occasionally.